-Advanced Metrics for WordPress and PHP Hosting
+Advanced metrics for WordPress and PHP hosting

 ServerPilot’s new monitoring dashboards include extensive metrics that give you a deep and practical understanding of your servers and the WordPress and PHP apps you’re hosting.
 With metrics ranging from MySQL cache status to per-app PHP memory usage, along with built-in explanations of all charts, you can quickly identify code problems, performance issues, and resource limitations that are impossible to see otherwise.